colinhemmings/bitrise-add-trace-sdk-android/README.md

 * Append InjectTraceTask to the root build.gradle

-* Runs that task
+* Runs InjectTraceTask

-* The task will check your dependencies, ensures 'trace-sdk' is a dependency and 'trace-gradle-plugin' is applied as a plugin
+* InjectTraceTask will check your dependencies, ensures 'trace-sdk' is a dependency and 'trace-gradle-plugin' is applied as a plugin

-* If needed, will add the dependencies and apply the plugin on your build.gradle files
+* If needed, InjectTraceTask will add the dependencies and apply the plugin on your build.gradle files

 ## Documentation